Midlife blogger share their experiences with menopause and how it affected them. Read what they do to feel great despite of menopause.

 When I turned 52, hot flashes started.
 Of course, they never come when I would appreciate them (i.e. when I feel cold).
 My body has changed.
 I went from a size 34B bra to a 34A and meanwhile 34AA and less.
 Do I have to mention that this size isn’t even available in Fairbanks?
 My solution?
 Buying new bras in bundles when I am out of town, and not minding that it may look like guerrilla shopping to the sales person.

 By going along with the breast changes, I had to toss several sheath dresses.
 The brands that I had relied on for years because of their perfect fit didn’t work well for me any longer.
 I had to find other brands that had sheaths with cuts for less busty women.
-My solution: Knowing my measurements and reading the size charts when online shopping, laying the item down flat and measure it.
+My solution: Buying by measure rather than size.
 When a sheath is wider across the breast than my measurement plus an inch, I don’t even have to bother to try it on.

 We baby-boomer and early generation X were never be prepared for menopause.
 Our mothers just mentioned hot flashes, if at all.
 Most of them weren’t in the work force.
 And yes, at that time, they were already over fashion.
 Most of them had already joined the invisible “Old People” and looked forward to being a grandmother.